ashah2012/ashah2012.github.io/_posts/2018-08-13-apache-kafka-producer-api.markdown

 ## Undertstanding the Properties

 We have used the least of properties required to **create a Kafka Producer**.
-Let us understand about each of these property. :
+Let us understand about each of these property :

 * `bootstrap.servers` address of any one broker.
 Since we have only one broker running at port 9092, hence we provided the broker's address.
 * `acks` acknowledge all.

-Code is hosted at as repository.
+Code is hosted at Github as repository.
 Feel free to check it out [here](https://github.com/ashah2012/kafka-client){:target="_blank"}.